-This page lists some common terms (or otherwise called jargons) that are used in this document, along with their definitions for a better understanding of those terms.
+This page lists some common terms (also known as jargons) used in this document, along with definitions to help you understand them better.

 A contributor is an individual who has performed any code-related activity during a given time period.
-Code-related activity includes any kind of activity started with a commit, issue, pull request, or changeset, and documentation work.
+Code-related activity includes any kind of activity started with a commit, issue, pull request, or changeset, as well as documentation work.

-Contributors are identified as unique based on their LF SSO accounts (or otherwise called LF IDs) or their source identities using which they have been contributing.
+Contributors are identified as unique based on their LF SSO accounts (otherwise called LF IDs) or their source identities, using which they have been contributing.
 For example, if a contributor named Jon Snow has already claimed 3 different identities, each from GitHub, Gerrit, and Jira, they will be counted as one identity when computing contributors for the contributions coming from these sources and those 3 identities.

 An active contributor is someone who is actively contributing to the code activities during a given time period.